unpc2026/diaryasprogrammer/README.md

 ## 🧱 Teaching Structure

-A coherent conceptual unit is a self-contained idea with definition, behavior, and examples.
+A coherent conceptual unit is one self-contained idea with definition, behavior, and examples.

+Each coherent conceptual unit should be small enough to be fully understood without requiring knowledge of later units.

 For each coherent concept: